ExMember/exmember.github.io/_posts/2026-06-07-my-van-needs-a-separating-toilet.md

 Multiple manufacturers make
 what I call
 "sealed bag" toilets.
-With every use
+With every use,
 waste is deposited
-in a new plastic bag
+into a new plastic bag
 that is then
 heat sealed.
 Coagulants turn